Space for Earthlings

 This is a guide that a business leader can utilize to evaluate how the organization can become Space-informed.
 It can be useful for an interdisciplinary team to work on independently to share findings, identify unknowns, and establish an organizational learning agenda.
 This can underpin the development of a plan so the organization has specific individuals who are directly responsible for tracking developments and engaging with prospective collaborators.

-👉 Imagine several “What if?” scenarios.
+Step 1: Imagine several “What if?” scenarios

-👉 Develop a data acquisition strategy.
+Step 5: Develop a data acquisition strategy

-Review intellectual property portfolios from NASA’s Technology Transfer Program, the top provider of such licensable technologies*.* Licensing a patent can be the start of a long-lead research and development endeavor, but can provide standout performance for the licensing entity as it gets novel product-services to market based on space-derived underlying technologies.
+Review intellectual property portfolios from NASA’s Technology Transfer Program, the top provider of such licensable technologies.
+Licensing a patent can be the start of a long-lead research and development endeavor, but can provide standout performance for the licensing entity as it gets novel product-services to market based on space-derived underlying technologies.
+See Space for Earth and Earth for Space for specific examples of companies that have already done this successfully.

 Proactively engage with Space players to problem-solve, generate ideas, and to understand where they are experiencing bottlenecks in communication throughput, compute, sensing reach, and partnerships.
 There can be fruitful relationships built around new lines of business and capabilities that are increasingly shareable as Space systems become less ‘boutique’ in their designs and can benefit by adopting interoperation standards and terrestrial-grade hardware.
+Companies like SpiderOak and Dotphoton began as purely terrestrial businesses and found that their expertise was exactly what the Space industry needed.

 Strategy